mschmulen/connecting-sencha-extjs-node/README.md

 ####Customizing the Model, View and Controller to work with our Node API server.

-Now that we have the sencha xtjs app scaffold in our Node.js application we can fill out the Model, Views and Control to complete the data grid editor of our Products Model.
+Now that we have the sencha EXT JS app scaffold in our Node application we can fill out the Model, Views and Controller to complete the data grid editor of our Products Model.

-Lets start with the model.
+Starting with the Model and Store.

-####Configuring the Secha Model and Stores
+####Configuring Model and Store

-Configuring the Model to support our StrongLoop Node REST endpoints.

-Open the `~/strongloop-server/public/model/ProductModel.js` file and replace the boiler plate code with
+To edit the Model to support our StrongLoop Node REST endpoints open the `~/strongloop-server/public/model/ProductModel.js` file and replace the boiler plate code:

 ```
 Ext.define('mySenchApp.model.ProductModel', {